JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Discovery in reverse: source code

 Docs aren't _only_ for telling users about the public APIs.
-They're also about getting contributors knowledgeable about the code and teaching how it works.
+They offer a way to onboard contributors into the codebase, and teach them how it works.
 Source code and docs are interconnected - when you're writing out some example code, think about linking to the underlying source code.
 You can give your users an opportunity to go deeper, and come away having learned something more than just how to apply your code.

 ## Bonus: contribution workflow

 Encouraging people to contribute to documentation is a great way to improve your docs, and to get them involved in the project.
 Contributing to open source is hard, contributing to docs should be easy.
 Keep that in mind when choosing tooling.
 Asking contributors to clone the repo, download dependencies and build a site just to change and verify some wording change can be a barrier for folks to get involved in the project.

+It is important, however, to optimize for the right things.
+More people will read your docs than contribute to them.
+It's really easy to organize your content in a way that makes sense for your tooling, but doesn't support users' expectations or needs.

+## Docs for a product's SDK or API

+This is a bit of a gray area - earlier I noted that documenting a product is different from software, but there are platforms that have to do a bit of both.
+Take GitHub for example - it has a robust API that intersects with many of the same product areas as the UI on GitHub.com.

 ## Jason's hot take